 - B.A., Universidade Federal do Rio de Janeiro, Brazil

 "I strive for students to grow as musicians, instrumentalists, and professionals.
 I ask them to always learn all aspects of the music they play: its history, grooves, melodies, harmonies, lyrics, styles, emotional depth, and nuances of expression.
 And I ask them to develop their listening and ensemble skills."

 "When it comes to instrumental technique, I try to make rhythm the focus of the technical approach, understanding rhythm both theoretically and practically, and solving technical problems through understanding and incorporation of rhythmic elements.
 Rhythm is your technique."

-"In ensemble classes, I tell students that the music is going to be fun but challenging—not just for the rhythm section, but for the whole band.
-The groove is essential, but I also like the ensemble to experience playing kicks, basslines, dynamics, long form tunes, and elaborate arrangements.
-I often choose songs people don't know, to expose them to contemporary composers.
-I try to bring in about five to six styles a semester.
-From the northeastern part of the country I might bring in baião, afoxé, or frevo; from the southeast (like Rio), besides bossa and samba, I might bring in choro or maxixe."
+"In ensemble classes, I tell students that the music is going to be fun but challenging—not just for the rhythm section but for the whole band.
+The groove is essential, but I also like the ensemble to experience playing arrangements with kicks, written basslines, dynamics, long-form tunes, counterpoint lines, and, at times, elaborate arrangements.
+I often choose songs people don't know to expose them to contemporary composers.
+I try to bring in about five to six styles a semester that could include choro, maxixe, samba, partido alto, bossa, samba-canção, samba-funk, samba-jazz, baião, ijexá, frevo, maracatu, and more."

 "The most important thing I want for my students is musicality in playing whatever they want to play: expression with rhythm, with pulse, and with movement.
 To make a beautiful sound, it doesn't need to be one kind of sound, but it does need to be expressive.
 I also want them to be aware of the culture, to be aware of what they're playing and feel confidence in it.
 I try to make students aware—without being self-conscious—of how their body works with the instrument when they're performing."